-John is a Director of The United Hospital Fund, a former Trustee of amfAR, The American Foundation for Aids Research, and a former Trustee of the Brooklyn Academy of Music.
+John is the Chairman of the Board of The United Hospital Fund, and a former director of amfAR, The American Foundation for Aids Research, The Greater Jamaica Capital Corporation and a former Trustee of the Brooklyn Academy of Music.
 John was also Chairman of the Lincoln Center Business Council and a member of Lincoln Center Corporate Fund.
 John was appointed by Mayor Bloomberg in 2003 to be a member of the Mayor’s Fund to Advance New York City.
 John has a bachelor’s degree from Trinity College.

 Recently from John:

 Transaction Structure is as important as valuation

 Posted December 19, 2016 by John C. Simons

 Many business owners, when planning for a business exit, develop a sense for the value of their business through their own industry research.
 We have come to learn that just as important as business value is the transaction structure.
 That is, how much cash is exchanged at closing, and if not 100% of the transaction value, what risks exist for the seller in receiving the balance of the proceeds.

 Corporate Fuel helps successful businesses address the challenges of growth.Learn about our portfolio investments